nchenderson/elements-nonpar-stat/docs/07-empiricalcdf.md

 ## The empirical distribution function and statistical functionals

-* In many areas of mathematics, it is common to refer to refere to a function which is a "functions of functions" as a **functional**.
+* In many areas of mathematics, it is common to refer to a function which is a "functions of functions" as a **functional**.

 * For example, $T(f)$ which is defined as